New

 Changing the Methodology

-You can switch the methodology by editing the methodology section of the brief.
-Koji supports several approaches, each described in detail in our methodology guide:
+You can switch the methodology from the Approach tab.
+Select from the available methodologies — each is described in detail in our methodology guide.

 For significant methodology changes, chatting with the AI Consultant is often more efficient, since it can regenerate appropriate questions for the new approach.